akka/akka/akka-docs/rst/java/io-tcp.rst

 The basic model of the TCP connection actor is that it has no internal buffering (i.e. it can only process one write at a time, meaning it can buffer one write until it has been passed on to the O/S kernel in full).
-Congestion needs to be handled at the user level, for which there are three modes of
+Congestion needs to be handled at the user level, for both writes and reads.

-operation:
+For back-pressuring writes there are three modes of operation

 * *ACK-based:* every :class:`Write` command carries an arbitrary object, and if this object is not ``Tcp.NoAck`` then it will be returned to the sender of